-(1) there was no serious bargaining because all of their suggestions were rejected; (2) the Stipulation does not include support of all customer classes, particularly the residential class; and (3)
+(1) there was no serious bargaining because all of their suggestions were rejected; 28 (2) the Stipulation does not include support of all customer classes, particularly the residential class; 29 and (3) the support of some of the signatories is suspect because

-by OCC and OPAE are legally and factually flawed.
+Each of the arguments raised by OCC and OPAE are legally and factually flawed.
 DE-Ohio will discuss each in turn.